Skip to content

 Error as state.
 Self-healing systems.

-In request-response situation, handing errors is easy, but what if in some long-lived process something goes wrong?
-How to handle errors in such situation?
-Without making what we learn about state machines useless or hard to use?
+In a request-response situation, handling errors is easy, but what if something goes wrong in some long-lived process?
+How should errors be handled in such a situation?
+Without making what we've learned about state machines useless or hard to use?

 One solution is to treat errors as state.
-In such case, our state machines will never return error, but instead will return new state, that will represent error.
+In such a case, our state machines will never return an error, but instead will return a new state that will represent an error.

-When we introduce explicit command responsible for correcting RecoverableError, we can create self-healing systems.
-Thanks to that, even in situation when errors are unknown, we can retroactivly introduce self-healing logic that correct states.
+When we introduce an explicit command responsible for correcting RecoverableError, we can create self-healing systems.
+Thanks to that, even in situations where errors are unknown, we can retroactively introduce self-healing logic that corrects states.

-Because there is always there is only one error state, it makes such state machines easy to reason about.
+Since there is always only one error state, it makes such state machines easy to reason about.

 //go:generate mkunion -name State